Chymyst/chymyst-core/docs/other_work.md

 That presentation covered an early version of `Chymyst`.

 There are a few academic papers on Join Calculus and a few expository descriptions, such as the Wikipedia article or the JoCaml documentation.
-Unfortunately, I cannot recommend reading them because they are unsuitable for learning about the chemical machine / Join Calculus paradigm.
+Unfortunately, I cannot recommend reading these sources: they are unsuitable for learning about the chemical machine / Join Calculus paradigm.

-I learned about the “Reflexive Chemical Abstract Machine” from the introduction in one of the [early papers on Join Calculus](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.3078&rep=rep1&type=pdf).
+I first found out about the “Reflexive Chemical Abstract Machine” from the introduction in one of the [early papers on Join Calculus](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.3078&rep=rep1&type=pdf).

 Do not start by reading academic papers if you never studied Join Calculus - you will be unnecessarily confused.
-All Join Calculus papers I've seen are not pedagogically written and are intended for advanced computer scientists.
+All Join Calculus papers I've seen are written in an obscure jargon and are intended for advanced computer scientists.

 As another comparison, here is some code taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf), written in academic Join Calculus notation: